HYPPOLYTA/IFS/README.md

 # IFS
-Here Are All The Projects And Exercises Related To My Work In "IFS"
+Here Are All The Projects And Exercises Related To My Work In "IFS" (For Students)

 ### 🔺Introduction To Computer Science And Programming

-### 🔺Intruduction To Python For Students
+### 🔺Intruduction To Python

 ### 🔺Advance Python